 Archive of Seminars and Q&As

-Writers’ Huddle has been running for nine months.
+Writers’ Huddle has been running for over two years.
 When you join, you’ll have access to all the existing seminars and Q&As, including:

 2012 Seminars Archive:

 February: Controlling Your Love/Hate Relationship with Writing (seminar, 25 mins audio)

 March: How to Turn Your WordPress Sidebar from Boring to Soaring, with Seth Leonard (webinar, video)